neovim/neovim.github.io/_posts/2014-06-06-june-newsletter.md

 5. Add the functionality of [redraw events][redraw].
 6. Add [Travis builds for OS X][travis-osx].

-### A Note on the VimL to Lua Translator
+### A Note on the Vimscript to Lua Translator

 There has been some questioning on the motivation for this feature.
-The reasoning is that the evaluation of the VimL language is housed in the file called [`eval.c`][eval.c].
+The reasoning is that the evaluation of the Vimscript language is housed in the file called [`eval.c`][eval.c].

 The file currently has 19,164 lines of code.
 By creating the translator, it